zelanko/sql-docs.pt-br/docs/ssma/db2/what-s-new-in-ssma-for-db2-db2tosql.md

 A versão v 7.8 do SSMA para DB2 contém as seguintes alterações:

-* Alterar o mapeamento de tipo realçado nas configurações do projeto.
+* Alterar o mapeamento de tipo realçado nas *configurações do projeto*.
 * A capacidade dos usuários de desabilitar a telemetria.

 ## <a name="ssma-v77"></a>7.7 do SSMA v